|See Homepage.||This page: A couple of pictures showing British hovercrafts, operated by HoverLloyd and BUA.|

 British United Airways V.A-3 HovercraftI've had this photo-postcard for a few years but never really had anywhere suitable to show it, til now, so here it is.
 It shows the world's first hovercraft passenger service, which operated between Rhyl, in North Wales, over to Wallasey on the Wirral.
 The photograph was taken in 1962, and shows the Vickers VA-3 registered G-15-253.
 The cruising speed was 60mph, and could carry 24 passengers.

 If Hovercrafts are of interest, there are a few websites around that are worth a look at.
-James' Hovercraft site is very interesting (link here), as is this Dover site.
+James' Hovercraft site is very interesting (link here).
 Several old hovercrafts have made it into preservation, and the Hovercraft Museum site details those being looked after by a dedicated Trust.